philbowles/h4plugins/docs/mqcmds.md

 The first thing to note is that your device name is added to the front of the topic, so "under the hood" you are actually subscribing to `mything/mytopic`.
 This allows you to have many devices in the system running the same code, but retain the ability to send messages only to a single named device (and of course be able to work out who messages are from when they use `publishDevice`)

-Secondly, the message and payload are parsed and split up for you already and passed to your callback as a `std::vector<std::string>` Don't worry if you don't know what that means, the examples below will show how easy it is to use - essentially it's just like an array of strings on steroids.
+Secondly, the message and payload are parsed and split up into subtopics for you already and passed to your callback as a `std::vector<std::string>`.

 Imagine the topic message was